Popov v. Hayashi: Background

 On October 7, 2001, the last game of the 2001 Major League Baseball season, the San Francisco Giants faced the Los Angeles Dodgers at San Francisco's Pacific Bell Park.
 Giants slugger Barry Bonds was trying to add to his single season home run record he had set two days before.
-If Bonds hit a home run, the record-setting ball had considerable value, estimated to be as high as $1.5 million.
+If Bonds hit a home run, the record-setting ball would have considerable value, estimated to be as high as $1.5 million.
 When he hit it, it flew into the stands and plaintiff Alex Popov was there to catch it.
 The ball entered his glove but he was immediately attacked by a large group of individuals, causing him to drop the ball and fall to the ground underneath a pile of persons.

 At that same time, defendant Patrick Hayashi was also knocked over by the same group of wrongdoers.
 While on the ground the ball rolled towards him and he picked it up claiming it as his own.
 He did not wrong Popov in any way and had acquired the ball legally.
 Popov believed the ball was rightfully his and, when Hayashi refused, took the case to court.
 The whole event was videotaped allowing all parties to view it.

 Case

 Popov sued Hayashi for conversion, believing that once it had touched his glove the baseball became his and although Hayashi came about it legally, he still had the duty to return it to its rightful owner.

 Before the baseball was hit, it was considered property of MLB and after it was hit was considered intentionally abandoned property.
 Under this theory, whoever comes into possession of it first is the rightful owner.

-However, in all legal sense, Hayashi had come by the ball lawfully as well.
+However, Hayashi had come by the ball lawfully as well.
 In fact, if Popov had dropped the ball without having been attacked by the group of wrongdoers, it would have still been considered abandoned property that would be acquired by whoever successfully grasped it first.

 The court considered that legal possession in this instance requires successfully attaining it and the intent to possess.
-Popov did both of these and so upon his losing it, it was considered his property.
-However, simultaneously, the court considered that his loss of it cancelled his possession of it and thus Hayashi was in legal possession.
-But simply giving Hayashi the rights to it would be unfair as well, as Popov would likely have certainly been in possession of it if not attacked by the wrongdoers.
+Popov did both of these and so, upon his losing it, it was considered his property.
+However, simultaneously, the court considered that his loss of it cancelled his possession of it and therefore Hayashi was in legal possession.
+But simply giving Hayashi the rights to it would be unfair as well, because Popov would likely have been in possession of it if he had not been attacked by the wrongdoers.